ohtu-ryhma1/outin-bib/docs/end-report.md

-# Project Report – *[Miniprojekti]*
+# End Report

-**Team members:**
+**Team members**
 - Halla-Aho Veeti
 - Husu-Petrova Anastasia
 - Hätönen Leevi
 - Kauhanen Markus

-**Course:** [Ohjelmistotuotanto]
+**Course:** Ohjelmistotuotanto
-**Date:** December 2025

----
+**Period:** 2/25

 ## 1. Project Overview

-The goal of our project was to develop a reference management web application that supports importing and exporting BibTeX data, editing references through a web interface, and automated end-to-end testing using Robot Framework.
+The goal of the project was to develop a web application for managing references/citations using the BibTeX-format.
+Key functionality included support for the BibTeX-format, CRUD-operations and importing and exporting references in the .bib file-format.
+The development of the project was executed using scrum, following agile software development principles.
+Most notably automated unit- and integration testing was implemented to allow for continuous integration.

----

 ## 2. Sprint Summaries and Challenges

-### Sprint 1 – Setup and Basic Functionality
+### Sprint 1 – Adding and Viewing References
-- Set up the Flask backend, database, and basic front-end views.
+- Set up the Flask backend, database, and basic front-end pages
+- Implement creating and viewing simple references
+- **Challenges**
+    - Coordination and communication while working remotely
-- **Challenges:** coordinating in remote-work environment dividing work into tasks without interdependencies.
-Building the project on top of the course boilerplate.
+    - Dividing the work into tasks without interdependencies
+    - Converting the course boilerplate app

-### Sprint 2 – Support for BibTeX-reference types and Editing feature
+### Sprint 2 – Support for BibTeX-reference Types and Editing References
-- Implemented BibTeX-support.
+- Implemented support for the BibTeX-format
 - Added editing functionality
-- Switched to SQL Alchemy Orm.
+- Switched the database implementation to the SQLAlchemy ORM
+- **Challenges:**
-- **Challenges:** Changes were time-consuming and it was necessery to better estimate the managable workflow for the next sprint to ensure good work quality.
+    - The workload was too high, this was adjusted for the next sprint

-### Sprint 3 – Search feature
+### Sprint 3 – Searching References
-- Refactored UI for better visual styling.
-- Added search feature.
+- Added a search feature.
+- Improved the UI
-- Stabilized architecture
+- Refactored the program architecture
+- **Challenges:**
-- **Challenges:** Parallelising work was challenging along with time-consuming architectural updates.
+    - Parallelising work
+    - Refactoring the architecture took a loot of effort, leading

-### Sprint 4 – Import/Export feature
+### Sprint 4 – Importing/Exporting References
 - Added import and export features
-- Unified all resource files and cleaned test architecture.
+- Refactored robot-tests.
+- Further improved the UI
-- Improved communication between frontend and backend for file uploads.
+- Improved communication between frontend and backend.
-- **Challenges:** merging concurrent test and UI updates.
+- **Challenges:**

----
+    - Developing new robot-tests during UI changes

 ## 3. What Went Well
-- Smooth collaboration with clear Git branching and review process.
+- All team members were active and contributed to different parts of the project.
+- Robust and systematic scrum implementation
-- Robot tests helped with code quality and maintainability.
+- Documentation quality and overall project architecture
-- Consistent documentation and readable resource structure.
-- Everyone contributed to planning, code structure and testing.

----
+- Integration tests

-## 4. What Could Be Improved
+## 4. What Could Have Been Done Better
-- More consistent sprint planning, sometimes multiple tasks overlapped near deadlines.
+- More detailed sprint planning; multiple tasks often overlapped near the deadline.
-- Working on different branches turned out challenging and time-consuming.
-Using less branches in the last sprint improved work flow and helped with merging conflicts and overlapping work.
+- Excessive use of feature branches caused unnecessary work and overlap.
+Using only a single branch per user story in the last sprint improved the workflow substantially and helped with merge-conflicts and overlapping work.

----

-## 5. What We Learned
+## 5. Key Takeaways
-- Effective use of Unittests to ensure code functionality in backend
-- Robot framework for end-to-end testing.
+- Good quality unit-testing pays off in the long term.
+- Integration testing with Robot Framework allowed detecting problems early.
-- Handling complex parsing (BibTeX import/export) and validating input.
+- Implementing a complex external specification (BibTeX) proved quite difficult, both for storing data and validating it.
-- Coordinating teamwork through communicating channels, GitHub Issues and Pull Requests.
-- Working in collaboration with the product owner and offering agile methods to support their needs.

----
+- Effective communication and using tools such as Github Projects to manage the scrum workflow made managing development easier.

 ## 6. What We Would Like to Learn Next
-- Collaborating in bigger groups with more complex projects
+- Working in bigger teams on more complex projects
+- Further develop and hone the systematic approach to development
-- Better understanding the different phases of the project to maximize work not done, to produce more value to the product owner and further implement systematic work strategies.
+- Maximize work not done to produce more value to the customer

----

 ## 7. Reflection
-The project was an invaluable experience to learn working as a member of a group.
-Projects like this always come with challenges ranging from overlapping work to technical details and having hands-on experience was necessary to understand the ideology behing agile methods.
-Unfortunately the project was quite short as much more could have been learnt.
-Despite that it was a good fit for the course as there will be a bigger course specifically for more challenging project and this was a necessary step in understanding what areas to improve.
+The project was an invaluable experience for learning how to develop software in a team.
+Getting hands-on experience with using agile methods was necessary to be able to further improve working a team.Challenges were bound to occur, but overcoming them ultimately gained even more experience.
+Unfortunately the project was quite short, but it serves as a good introduction to the course *Ohjelmistoprojekti*.

----